chucklever/i-d-nfs-acl/draft-cel-nfsv4-nfsacl.md

 of a program by using different protocol version numbers.

 The NFS and NFSACL protocols are both based on SunRPC.
-The remainder of this document assumes the NFS environment is implemented on top of SunRPC, as it is specified in {{RFC5531}}.
+The remainder of this document assumes an NFS environment that is implemented on top of SunRPC, as it is specified in {{RFC5531}}.

 ## External Data Representation

 The eXternal Data Representation (XDR) specification provides a standard way of representing a set of data types on a network.
-This addresses the problem of communication between network peers with different byte orders, structure alignment, and data type representation.
+XDR addresses the problem of communication between network peers with different byte orders, structure alignment, and data type representation.